 Late afternoon in Polop de la Marina, a small Valencian village, and Rhys Davey works while his friends are off cycling.
 Davey – along with Alistair and Jonny Brownlee, the sibling triathletes and Olympic medalists, and the Slovak triathlete Richard Varga – is spending a few weeks here to escape the English winter and train under the Mediterranean sun.

-But his work these days also includes serving as Head Coach and Manager of Aquatread, a recently founded training facility in Leeds that features the Brownlees’ Elite Endless Pool®.
+But his work these days also includes serving as Head Coach and Manager of Aquatread, a recently founded training facility in Leeds that features the Brownlees’ Endless Pools® Elite pool.
 Davey busily plans the upcoming Aquatread Grand Opening.
-The evening will include demonstration swims and runs in the Endless Pool, as well as a Q&A with the Brownlees.
+The evening will include demonstration swims and Underwater Treadmill runs in the Elite pool, as well as a Q&A with the Brownlees.
 So while the others cycle, the 23-year-old triathlete sits in a bistro with his tablet.

 “It’s our venture, something we’re keen to do,” he says of Aquatread, which offers training and coaching opportunities to their community.
 It’s also available to local pros and amateurs in football (“the round version,” he adds for us Yanks), rugby, and British Triathlon – “any sport where they feel hydrotherapy can be beneficial,” which is pretty much any sport.

 “With the addition of the underwater treadmill, we have a fantastic rehab facility.”
-(And it was on the treadmill of Alistair Brownlee’s first Endless Pool that he was able to train and rehab with a torn Achilles tendon in time to earn 2012 Olympic Gold!).
+(And it was on the treadmill of Alistair Brownlee’s first Endless Pools model that he was able to train and rehab with a torn Achilles tendon in time to earn 2012 Olympic Gold!).